selfiens/mac_screenshot_stash/README.md

 Customizing
 -----------
-All the real work is done in the `scap.sh` file.
+All the capturing work is done in the `scap` file.
-Capture intervals, path and file names are quite straight forward in the script.
+Edit the `scap` file, to change capture intervals, path and file names those are quite straight forward in the script.
-The default capture interval is 300 secs.